 You don’t have to rely on online teaching platforms for work.
-In fact, if you don’t have a degree and you’re looking to make a full-time income then you probably shouldn’t be doing this.
+In fact, if you don’t have a degree and you’re looking to make a full-time income then you should be aiming to build up your own business.

 Setting yourself up with your own website and promoting your services online can be a great option for a number of reasons:

 - No degree is required!